 You give up your rights when you give consent

 There's something else I've never understood, which is why people consent when they have something illegal.
 I've had cases where people with several pounds of cocaine consented to a search.
-If you know you're guilty of something, that's definetly when you should say no. If you think you have it hidden, I guarantee you, they're going to find whatever you have.
+If you know you're guilty of something, that's definitely when you should say no. If you think you have it hidden, I guarantee you, they're going to find whatever you have.
 This is probably not the first time the officer has searched a car, and he knows what to look for and where to look.
-Unless you’re an experienced drug smuggler, who has rigged up some undetectable place to hide your stuff, they're going to they're going to find it.
-(Cf course, professional drug smugglers don't always get by).
+Unless you’re an experienced drug smuggler, who has rigged up some undetectable place to hide your stuff, they're going to find it.
+(Of course, professional drug smugglers don't always get by).
 You need to always remember, that the police have more experience than you do.
-If You don't think they go to training, and learn what to look for, you are sadly mistaken.
+If you don't think they go to training and learn what to look for, you are sadly mistaken.

 The hardest thing for anyone to do is say no. Think about all of those times in everyday life when you've agreed to something, and later wonder why you did it.
 It's worse when it's someone in authority, because we are almost preconditioned to accept that authority and go along with whatever they want.
 Unless you want to spend thousands of dollars hiring somebody like me, just suck it up and do it.
 And remember, if you consent, and they go through your car and tear something up, you're just out of luck; do you really think the police department is going to write you a check for any damage?

 Five reasons to say no to a car search

 To summarize what I just said, here’s the 5 reasons you should just say no:

 - It’s your constitutional right. (in case you want to know, it’s the Fourth Amendment that protects you from unreasonable search and seizure)